Golden Age of Detective Fiction: Decline in popularity

 The outbreak of the Second World War is often taken as a beginning of the end for the light-hearted, straightforward "whodunit" of the Golden Age.
 As Ian Ousby writes, the Golden Age "was a long time a-dying.
 Indeed, one could argue that it still is not dead, since its mannerisms have proved stubbornly persistent in writers one might have expected to abandon them altogether as dated, or worse.
 Yet the Second World War marked a significant close, just as the First World War had marked a significant beginning."
-He further writes: "Even by the 1930s its assumptions were being challenged. ...
+He further writes: "Even by the 1930s its assumptions were being challenged.
 Where it had once been commonplace to view the Golden Age as a ? [sic] of achievement, it became equally the fashion to denounce it.
 It had, so the indictment ran, followed rules which trivialized its subject.
 It had preferred settings which expressed a narrow, if not deliberately elitist, vision of society.
 And for heroes it had created detectives at best two-dimensional, at worst tiresome."

-Attacks on the genre were made by the influential writer and critic Julian Symons, who was dismissive of postwar detective fiction in Bloody Murder, Edmund Wilson ("Who Cares Who Killed Roger Ackroyd?"), and Raymond Chandler ("The Simple Art of Murder").
+Attacks on the genre were made by, among others, the influential writer and critic Julian Symons, who was dismissive of postwar detective fiction in Bloody Murder, and Raymond Chandler ("The Simple Art of Murder").
 Len Deighton wrote the spy thriller The IPCRESS File to be "ragged and untidy, as life is", and an inversion of "the detective novels of the Thirties".
 In sheer number of sales—particularly those of Agatha Christie—modern detective fiction has never approached the popularity of Golden Age writing.
-David Lehman writes: "Every so often somebody reprises Edmund Wilson's famous put-down of detective novels, 'Who Cares Who Killed Roger Ackroyd?'
+David Lehman writes in the Boston Review in 2000: "Every so often somebody reprises Edmund Wilson's famous put-down of detective novels, 'Who Cares Who Killed Roger Ackroyd?'
 Wilson regarded the genre as terminally subliterary, either an addiction or a harmless vice on a par with crossword puzzles.
 But the truth is that for every Edmund Wilson who resists the genre there are dozens of intellectuals who have embraced it wholeheartedly.
-The enduring highbrow appeal of the detective novel ... is one of the literary marvels of the century."
+The enduring highbrow appeal of the detective novel is one of the literary marvels of the century."